mmz-srf/redirect-pizza-IaC/README.md

 # Pizza redirects
-Manage your Pizza Redirects as IaaS (Infrastructure as a Service) with this simple tool.
+Manage your Pizza Redirects as IaC (Infrastructure as Code) with this simple tool.

 ## Setup